bmino/binance-triangle-arbitrage/readme.md

 ### Reading the HUD
-* **Trade** - Symbols involved in the triangle arbitrage.
-The first must be converted into the second, which must be converted into the third, and then back to the first.
+* **Trade** - Three symbols related by exchange rates that are involved in the triangle arbitrage.
 * **Profit** - Percent profit or loss from executing the triangle arbitrage.
 This does not include trading fees.
 * **AB Age** - Time in seconds since the most recent update of the market ticker relating the first and second symbols in the arbitrage.
 * **BC Age** - Time in seconds since the most recent update of the market ticker relating the second and third symbols in the arbitrage.